HMS Adamant (1780): Indian Ocean

 Then Adamant and Tremendous, under Captain John Osborn. encountered the French commerce raider Preneuse, under Captain Jean-Marthe-Adrien l'Hermite, off Port Louis, Île de France on 11 December 1799.
 In the ensuing Battle of Port Louis they chased her, forcing her to run ashore three miles from Port Louis, but under the cover of French shore batteries.
 Hotham took Adamant in close, and tried to work up to the grounded frigate, coming under heavy fire from the batteries and Preneuse as he did so.
 After a period of exchanging fire, Adamant forced Preneuse to strike.
 That evening three boats carrying men from Adamant and Tremendous boarded Preneuse, despite coming under heavy fire from the batteries.
 They captured the remaining French crew, including Captain l'Hermite, and removed as much of their captives' private property as they could.
 They then set fire to Preneuse and returned to their ships without the loss of a single man.

+On 11 March, 1800 she was at Cape Town.

 In July 1800, Curtis sent Adamant, Lancaster, Rattlesnake, and Euphrosyne to blockade Isle de France and Bourbon.
 They remained until October and during this period shared in the proceeds of several captures.